Foundation Stage – Nursery and Reception classes

 Assessment

 Assessment plays an important part in helping parents, carers and teachers to recognise children’s progress, understand their needs, and to plan activities and support.
 Ongoing assessment (also known as formative assessment) is an integral part of the learning and development process.
 It involves teachers observing children to understand their level of achievement, interests and learning styles, and to then shape learning experiences for each child reflecting those observations.
-In their interactions with children, teachers should respond to their own day-to-day observations about children’s progress and observations that parents and carers share.
+In their interactions with children, teachers respond to their own day-to-day observations about children’s progress and observations that parents and carers share.

 Parents and/or carers will be kept up-to-date with their child’s progress and development.
 Teachers will address any learning and development needs in partnership with parents and/or carers, and any relevant professionals.